OChRA-lab/ochra/docs/source/usage.rst

 ************************
 In OChRA framework, each lab would have a single lab server that handles the lab's data and manages its stations and their operation execution.

 Setting up a lab is quick and easy.
-Use a short script similar to [my_lab.py](https://github.com/OChRA-lab/ochra_examples/blob/main/my_lab.py) to initialize your lab server and then run it.
+Use a short script similar to [Example_lab.py](https://github.com/OChRA-lab/ochra/blob/main/examples/Example_lab.py) to initialize your lab server and then run it.
 You can customize the server's hostname and port with `uvicorn`.
 For debugging and testing, we also delete the OChRA DB on startup, but you can skip this if you don't need to.
 See below:
 ::

-    from ochra_manager.connections.db_connection import DbConnection
+    from ochra.manager.connections.db_connection import DbConnection
-    from ochra_manager.lab.lab_server import LabServer
+    from ochra.manager.lab.lab_server import LabServer
     import uvicorn

     db = DbConnection()